prodis/elgoob3/README.md

-# Elgoob2
+# Elgoob3

-* Indexed page content is stored as words.
+* Words are stored, as well as related page IDs.
 * Only words match in search.
 * I didn’t use any algorithm to search.